TiagoASGomes/BattleShip/ReadMe.md

 Instructions to run:

-    Compile the server and run it;
-    Compile the Client and run it 2 times;
+    Compile the server with  javac -d ./out/ @serverSources.txt Compile the client with  javac -d ./out/ @clientSources.txt Run server by going to out folder in console and running java Server.Server <Port Number>
+    Default port is 8888
+    Run client by going to out folder in console and running java Client.Client <Host IP> <Host Port Number>
-    Enjoy the game 😊
+    Default ip is localhost, default port is 8888 Enjoy the game 😊